 Between Good Friday and Easter Sunday

 There’s this window of time between Jesus’ death and resurrection that always gives me pause.
 Holy Saturday is the gap between certain despair, and hope realized.
 Many of us feel stuck in Holy Saturday right now.
-As we begin to unpack the traumas of this past year—the death, the loss, the pain, the suffering, and the disappointments of Good Friday—we have to ask, what will come of all this suffering?
+As we begin to unpack the traumas of the past two years—the death, the loss, the pain, the suffering, and the disappointments of Good Friday—we have to ask, what will come of all this suffering?

 The men on the road to Emmaus report on what happened to Jesus: “The chief priests and our rulers handed him over to be sentenced to death, and they crucified him; but we had hoped that he was the one who was going to redeem Israel.
 And what is more, it is the third day since all this took place” (Luke 24:20-21 NIV).
 We had hoped.
 We had hoped, but those hopes are gone.
 What is there for us to do now but to go on?